“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 • Preparing the person in advance to perform equally well for the higher responsibilities

-The above points are the responsibility of both – the organization and the employee.
-Missing out on these points makes the Peter principle come into action to make competitive people reach a stage of being ineffective and incompetent.
+The above points are the responsibility of both the organization and the employee.
+Missing these points causes the Peter principle to come into action, causing competitive people to reach a stage of ineffectiveness and incompetence.

 Peter’s Principle Can Hurt Both the Employee and the Employer

-On the surface, promoting employees because of good performance sounds like a logical step for a company to take.
+On the surface, promoting employees for good performance sounds like a logical step for a company.
 The best employees are often rewarded with managerial promotions and greater responsibilities.

-But now the bad news: confirming Peter’s Principle, the above-mentioned study by Alan Benson, Danielle Li, and Kelly Shue found that once-rising stars in many organizations tended to perform poorly when placed in higher management roles.
+But now the bad news: confirming Peter’s Principle, the study mentioned above by Alan Benson, Danielle Li, and Kelly Shue found that once-rising stars in many organizations tended to perform poorly when placed in higher management roles.

 Thus, the seemingly logical step of hierarchical progression as a measure of job success may hurt the company.
-This is because it isn’t always in the best interests of a business to take a high-performing employee away from the job they were good at and put them into a role where they fail.
-And this would hurt both the employee and the employer.
+It isn’t always in a business’s best interests to take a high-performing employee away from the job they were good at and put them into a role where they fail.
+This would hurt both the employee and the employer.

 In the researchers’ own words, the costs of promoting workers with lower managerial potential are high.
 It indicates that the organizations are making inefficient promotion decisions or that the benefits of promotion-based incentives are significant enough to justify the mismatch of managerial costs.